Eva-Hongya/Eva-Hongya.github.io/_posts/2019-09-26-how-we-can-make-toronto-streets-safer.md

 layout: post
 title:  "How We Can Make Toronto Streets Safer"
 author: Eva
-categories: [ Tableau , Data Visualization ]
+categories: [ Tableau, Toronto, Data Visualization ]
 image: assets/images/12.JPG
 featured: true
-hidden: true
+hidden: false
 comments: false
 ---
-> If only I can be involved in a big traffic collisions.
+> If only I could be involved in a big traffic collision.

 Says no one ever.
 So how can we make streets in our favorite city Toronto safer for everyone?
 This project looks into this problem and provide insights to improve the situation.

-The visualization is done with Tableau.
-To see the full project with interactive features, please visit <a target="_blank" href="https://public.tableau.com/views/Toronto_15652984395730/HowWeCanMakeTorontoStreetsSafer?:display_count=y&:origin=viz_share_link">Taleau Story: How We Can Make Toronto Steerts Safer</a>

 ![KSI Map](https://user-images.githubusercontent.com/46429585/63954222-56765e00-cab5-11e9-8a05-8b786e60a1f5.JPG)